-It’s been a quite while since ASP.NET Core is released.
+It’s been quite a while since ASP.NET Core is released.
 And ASP.NET Core is completely different from its previous version.
-In fact, it completely re-written to make it fast, better, modular, cross platform support.
+In fact, it completely re-written to make it fast, better, modular, cross-platform support.
 So here is quick and short summary of what’s changed in ASP.NET Core compared to all its previous versions.

 Here is what’s changed in ASP.NET Core